chengwei0427/Lidar_IMU_Localization/README.md

     - A Lidar-IMU Localization System with Prior Map Constraint and Lio Constraint for 3D LiDAR;
     - Three IMU_Mode: 0-without using IMU, 1-loose couple IMU and Lidar, 2-tightly coupled IMU and LiDAR;
     - Automatic switch Map-Location mode and LIO-Location mode;

-update 2022-09-21

-**The Tightly Coupled Lidar-imu will upload before October 1st**

 # demo